Kaikōura: European settlement

 The New Zealand government purchased land north of Kaikōura from Ngāti Toa in 1847.
 This was challenged by Ngāi Tahu, who said that Ngāti Toa had no right to sell land that did not belong to them.
-In 1857, the New Zealand Government made an offer for land between the Ashley and Waiau Uwha rivers for 200 pounds, which was signed by Ngāi Tahu.
+In 1857, the New Zealand government made an offer for land between the Ashley and Waiau Uwha rivers for 200 pounds, which was signed by Ngāi Tahu.
 Other land deals were completed in the area, leaving small reserves for local Māori.
-These reserves were reduced after 1900 when the New Zealand government compulsorily acquired further land for the proposed railway and "scenic" purposes.
+These reserves were reduced after 1900 when the government compulsorily acquired further land for the proposed railway and "scenic purposes".

 From the 1850s, land that had been acquired was sold to European settlers who most often started sheep farms in the area.
-Many small blocks were sold around the Kaikōura Peninsula and in the 1870s, roads and bridges were built.
+Many small blocks were sold around the Kaikōura Peninsula roads and bridges were built in the 1870s.
 A small wharf was completed in 1863.
 The Inland Kaikōura Road to Rotherham was completed by 1888.
 The road that became State Highway 1 was started in the 1890s across the Hundalee Hills with bridges across the rivers completed in 1914.
-From around 1900, a total of 59 Norfolk pines were planted along the Esplanade.
+Fifty-nine Norfolk pines were planted along the Esplanade between 1900 and the 1930s.
 These trees now have "protected trees" status from the Kaikōura District Council.